 Canopy Growth Corporation (CGC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 6, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Canopy Growth Corporation ("Canopy" or the "Company") (NASDAQ: CGC ).
+LOS ANGELES, May 9, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Canopy Growth Corporation ("Canopy" or the "Company") (NASDAQ: CGC ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CANOPY GROWTH CORPORATION (CGC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 3, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR CANOPY INVESTMENTS, CLICK HERE BEFORE JUNE 3, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?